Susanagc99/Susanagc99/README.md

 ## 👩‍💻 Hi!
 I’m Susi, a developer in training with a strong desire to learn and create.
 🚀 I’m passionate about technology, music, and exploring how ideas can turn into real projects.
-🌱 Currently learning Python, JavaScript, TypeScript and Next.js while building projects that blend logic, design, and creativity.
+🌱 Currently learning TypeScript and Next.js while building projects that blend logic, design, and creativity.
 💡 I believe in the power of patience, curiosity, and consistency to grow in the tech world.

 ---